 Health benefits of tea

-Tea is good for your health, especially when it is fresh and naturally grown.
+Tea is good for your health, especially when fresh and naturally grown.
 It is a nutritious and hydrating beverage.
-Modern day scientific research has proven tea to contain many healthy compounds.
+Modern-day scientific research has proven tea to contain many healthy compounds.
 These include antioxidants, L-theanine, and essential minerals like potassium.

-True tea, ie. white, green, oolong, black (red), and pu-erh (but not herbal), all come from the leaves of camellia sinensis.
-Although there are some differences in the amounts of caffeine, L-theanine, catechins and magnesium between tea types.
+True tea, ie. white, green, yellow, oolong, black (red), and pu-erh (but not herbal), all come from the leaves of Camellia Sinensis.
+However, there are some differences in the amounts of caffeine, L-theanine, catechins and magnesium between tea types.
 Generally, all teas contain meaningful amounts of tea phytonutrients.

 Flavonoids are dietary compounds we find in tea, wine, cocoa, fruit, and vegetables.
 Tea flavonoids help maintain normal blood vessel function.